-The idea here is that grain such as wheat and barley will be productive (Hag 1:10).
+The idea here is that grain such as wheat and barley would be productive (Hag 1:10).

 And the heavens shall give their dew—

-In a typically dry land, Israel will have stores of water.
+In a typically dry land, Israel would have stores of water.

 I will cause the remnant of this people To possess all these.

-The nation will be productive because God made it possible.
+The nation would be productive because God would make it possible.
 He made it attainable because His people responded in faith to His promises.

 And it shall come to pass That just as you were a curse among the nations, O house of Judah and house of Israel,

 The language of cursing and blessing in this verse is taken from the covenant of Deuteronomy 28 and Jeremiah 24:9; 25:18.
-The Lord determines whether Israel has claimed the promises by faith.
-He will control who will receive blessing or cursing.
+The Lord determined whether Israel claimed the promises by faith.
+He would control who received blessing or cursing.
 Her former behavior issued in cursing.

 So I will save [vindicate] you, and you shall be a blessing.

 This challenge concludes where verse 9 began.
-Israel’s reversal of fortunes is a promise from God.
+Israel’s reversal of fortunes was a promise from God.

 Do not fear, Let your hands be strong.’